WTVF: WTVF-DT2 programming

-WTVF-DT2 features locally produced programming, repeats of local news from the main channel, and a few syndicated shows that may not fit on the program schedule of the main channel.
-There is also live gavel-to-gavel coverage of high-profile criminal trials in the Nashville area including those of Paul Dennis Reid, Perry March, Mary Winkler, Lindsey Lowe, as well as the three suspects in the Holly Bobo case, the latter of which gained national attention in the 2010s.
-WTVF-DT2 goes live during severe weather and will sometimes air local newscasts if CBS programming is preempted on the main channel, such as during the NCAA Division I men's basketball tournament, which has been a staple in CBS Sports programming since 1982.
+WTVF-DT2 featured locally produced programming, repeats of local news from the main channel, and a few syndicated shows that may not fit on the program schedule of the main channel.
+The subchannel also aired live gavel-to-gavel coverage of high-profile criminal trials in the Nashville area including those of Paul Dennis Reid, Perry March, Mary Winkler, Lindsey Lowe, as well as the three suspects in the Holly Bobo case, the latter of which gained national attention in the 2010s.
+WTVF-DT2 went live during severe weather and had, on some occasions, aired local newscasts if CBS programming is preempted on the main channel, such as during the NCAA Division I men's basketball tournament, which has been a staple in CBS Sports programming since 1982.

-Since CBS Saturday Morning does not run on the main channel, it runs instead on WTVF-DT2 on a one-hour delay, from 8 to 10 a.m.
+Since CBS Saturday Morning does not run on the main channel, it ran instead on WTVF-DT2 on a one-hour delay, from 8 to 10 a.m.
 CT.
-CBS Overnight News is also run almost in its entirety during each weekday morning, usually from 1:35 to 3:30 a.m., since the main channel airs certain syndicated programming, and does not join the overnight news program until 2:37 a.m.
-It also carries the full hour of CBS' Face the Nation, since WTVF only shows the first half-hour of the program; the main channel airs religious programming from 10 to 11 a.m.
-Children's educational programming on WTVF-DT2 is a replay of the children's programming block that is run on WTVF-DT3 on Sunday mornings; WTVF-DT2 rebroadcasts that programming on Sunday afternoons.
+CBS Overnight News was also run almost in its entirety during each weekday morning, usually from 1:35 to 3:30 a.m., since the main channel airs certain syndicated programming, and does not join the overnight news program until 2:37 a.m.
+It also carried the full hour of CBS' Face the Nation, since WTVF previously aired the first half-hour of the program only; the main channel airs religious programming from 10 to 11 a.m.
+Children's educational programming on WTVF-DT2 was a replay of the This TV children's programming block that was run on WTVF-DT3 on Sunday mornings; WTVF-DT2 rebroadcast that programming on Sunday afternoons.

-WTVF-DT2 also replays most, if not all, newscasts and editions of their locally produced show, Talk of the Town.
-In addition, WTVF-DT2's parent station also produces five hours of newscasts each week for NewsChannel 5+ in the form of an hour-long extension of WTVF's weekday morning newscast airing from 7 to 8 a.m.
+WTVF-DT2 also replayed most, if not all, newscasts and editions of their locally produced show, Talk of the Town.
+In addition, WTVF-DT2's parent station also produced five hours of newscasts each week for NewsChannel 5+ in the form of an hour-long extension of WTVF's weekday morning newscast airing from 7 to 8 a.m.